Ericwang6/easybfe/README.md

 ## Developing Notes

-If you want to get involved in the development of have any questions, please contact Yingze (Eric) Wang: ericwangyz@berkeley.edu
+If you want to get involved in the development of have any questions, please create an issuse oe contact Yingze (Eric) Wang: ericwangyz@berkeley.edu